Data-driven control of switched linear systems with probabilistic stability guarantees: Preliminaries and problem statement

 Such a transformation is widely used in stability analysis and control design, see, e.g., \cite{ART:VB00}.
 When the matrices $\mathcal{A}$ are known, Problem (\ref{eqn:QY}) can be efficiently solved via semidefinite programming and bisection on $\gamma$.

-In this paper, we attempt to solve the stabilization problem of back-box switched linear systems (where the matrices $\mathcal{A}$ are unknown) in a data-driven fashion.
-To this end, we reformulate Problem (\ref{eqn:PK}) as a problem with infinite number of constraints below:
+In this paper, we aim to solve the stabilization problem of switched linear systems when the matrices $\mathcal{A}$ are unknown and only a finite set of trajectories of the system are observed.
+Such systems are called black-box switched linear systems as in \cite{ART:KBJT19}.
+To this end, we reformulate Problem (\ref{eqn:PK}) as a problem with an infinite number of constraints below:

-This problem is equivalent to Problem (\ref{eqn:PK}) thanks to the homogeneity of the closed-loop system in (\ref{eqn:AsigmaK}).
-As we will show later, the formulation in (\ref{eqn:PKS}) allows us to develop model-free control design.
-Note that the transformation in (\ref{eqn:QY}) is no longer possible for Problem (\ref{eqn:PKS}).
-The following assumption is needed.
+By homogeneity, one can restrict the constraints in (\ref{eqn:AxBKxPgammaR}) to the set of points in the unit sphere $\mathbb{S}$ instead of the whole space $\mathbb{R}^n$.
+As we will show later, the formulation in (\ref{eqn:PKS}) allows us to develop a model-free and data-based control design.
+For that, we make the following assumption about the observations available.

 \begin{assumption} The state $x(t)$ can be fully observed for all $t\in \mathbb{Z}^+$, the input matrix $B$ is time-invariant and known, and the number of modes (or an upper bound) is available. \end{assumption}